Lucretius/vault_raft_snapshot_agent/README.md

 # Vault Raft Snapshot Agent

-Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of of a [Vault](https://www.vaultproject.io/) HA cluster using the integrated raft storage backend.
-It can Store the smapshots it Takes to local or remote storage backends Like AWS S3.
+Vault Raft Snapshot Agent is a Go binary that will take periodic snapshots of a [Vault](https://www.vaultproject.io/) HA cluster using the integrated raft storage backend.
+It can store the snapshots locally or upload them to a remote storage backend like AWS S3.

 ## Running